EarthSky | The summer Milky Way in photos from our readers

 Have you seen the summer Milky Way yet?
 For those of us in the Northern Hemisphere, the summer Milky Way gives us a chance to look toward the galactic center, the thickest region of our home galaxy.
 If you haven’t taken the time to venture out under a dark sky to see it yet, time is running out.
 The areas of the Milky Way around Sagittarius and Scorpius will start dropping below the horizon.
 By winter, we’re looking away from the center of the galaxy at night and out toward rural regions, as it were.

-But it you haven’t seen the summer Milky Way yet, don’t worry.
+But if you haven’t seen the summer Milky Way yet, don’t worry.
 Our photography friends at EarthSky have you covered.
 Enjoy this gallery of some of the many wonderful Milky Way photos recently submitted to us.

 A photo gallery of our home galaxy